 - Holds a Paraeducator Certificate issued by the Iowa Board of Educational Examiners

 - Holds an associate’s degree or bachelor’s degree or 60 semester hours issued outside the United States (credential evaluation must be established, see more information below)

 - Has successfully completed the application process including the background check (see Step 2 below)

 Iowa Teacher Preparation Program Participant

-Substitute Authorization course is not required if you have completed an Iowa teacher preparation program but are waiting on passing Praxis test scores or you have not completed your student teaching (see more information below)
+Substitute Authorization course is not required if you have completed an Iowa teacher preparation program but you have not completed your student teaching (see more information below)

 Substitute Authorization Course addresses the four components required by the Iowa Board of Educational Examiners: Classroom Management, Strategies for Learning, Diversity, and Ethics.

 Registration Fee: $100